vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 <!--  -->

-## Web USB and Web HID on Android chrome
+## WebUSB and WebHID on Android chrome

 Android chrome supports the use of the Ledger device by HID and USB.
 On a mobile phone, only android can support the web application.